DongLab-DevTools/ScreenNameViewer-For-iOS/README.md

 ### Requirements

-- iOS 16.0+ deployment target
+- iOS 16.0 or higher deployment target
-- Xcode 15+ (Swift 5.9 toolchain)
+- Xcode 15 or higher
-- The consumer project's Swift source version is not constrained — Swift 5.0 and above are supported.
+- Swift 5.9 or higher

 <br>